 Misinformation about nutrition

-It’s easy to feel confused about what’s right for you and your diet, when there’s so much information (and misinformation) around.
-Read on to find out what you’re really eating so you can make the right choices and stay healthy.
+It’s easy to feel confused about what’s right for you and your diet when there’s so much information (and misinformation) around.
+Find out what you’re really eating so you can make the right choices and stay healthy.

 Myth: ‘Light’ foods are healthier